 The Campbell, CA Real Estate Market

-The market has been overdue for a correction and we’re beginning to see where this transitioning market is taking us.
 Don’t expect a balanced market any time soon – California still has a severe housing shortage and buyers are still clamoring to get property!

 Here’s a quick view of the Campbell real estate market stats from Altos Research, using list prices (not sales price) which updates automatically about once per week: